Right Diagnosis: Images Slow Down Web Page Loading

 While there is still a solid reason you might use responsive images for art direction, ImageEngine can handle all the responsive resizing and shrink over 20 lines of picture markup down to a single line.
 Retrofitting your existing img tags and leveraging Client Hints will streamline your code and accelerate your web page.

 ImageEngine cuts out all of the work.
-No guesswork about breakpoints, no endless resizing processes, no debates about image quality.
+There’s no guesswork about breakpoints, no endless resizing processes, no debates about image quality.

-In particular, let’s look at some of keys to performant images that are actually features in ImageEngine
+In particular, let’s look at some of the keys to performant images that are features in ImageEngine:

 - GIF to MP4 or WebP.
 Done automatically.
 No re-coding required.

 - JPG or PNG to WebP.
 Done automatically.

 - Compression while optimized for quality.
 Done automatically.

 - Display size and density.
 Done automatically.
 Faster and more accurate because of ImageEngine’s server-side detection.
 Works with client hints.

 An Image CDN that Optimizes For All Browsers, Including Apple Safari